List of songs recorded by Sinn Sisamouth

 More than 1,200 songs are listed below.
-Some of the songs are songs that Sinn Sisamouth composed and sang himself, or with Ros Sereysothea or Pan Ron.
-Sinn Si Samouth has been featured on more than 250 Chlangden(remixed) albums, 158 Wat Phnom albums(originals), more than 90 Sayonara Sound albums(remixed), and more than 50 Original Master albums of Rasmey Pean Meas(originals) including various production albums of the 2000s.
+Some of the songs are songs that Sinn Sisamouth composed and sang himself, or with Ros Serey Sothea or Pan Ron.
+Sinn Sisamouth has been featured on more than 250 Chlangden (remixed) albums, 158 Wat Phnom albums (originals), more than 90 Sayonara Sound albums(remixed), and more than 50 Original Master albums of Rasmey Pean Meas (originals) including various production albums of the 2000s.